adetaylor/webkit-wiki/Contributing.md

 ## Checking Out WebKit

-Although WebKit can be checked via GitHub's https remote, we recomend using ssh so you are not prompted for your password when pushing code changes.
+Although WebKit can be checked via GitHub's https remote, we recommend using ssh so you are not prompted for your password when pushing code changes.

 ```
 git clone git@github.com:WebKit/WebKit.git WebKit
 ```

 Note that this will require adding a [ssh key](https://github.com/settings/keys) to your GitHub profile.
-For more information about alternate WebKit remotes, consult [Alternate Rmoetes](/WebKit/WebKit/wiki/Git-Config#Alternate-Remotes)
+For more information about alternate WebKit remotes, consult [Alternate Remotes](/WebKit/WebKit/wiki/Git-Config#Alternate-Remotes)

 ## Setup

 ### `git-webkit`

 WebKit provides a number of scripts in [Tools/Scripts](https://github.com/WebKit/WebKit/tree/main/Tools/Scripts) to aid in development.
-We recomend putting [Tools/Scripts](https://github.com/WebKit/WebKit/tree/main/Tools/Scripts) on your `PATH`.
+We recommend putting [Tools/Scripts](https://github.com/WebKit/WebKit/tree/main/Tools/Scripts) on your `PATH`.
 In particular, if [Tools/Scripts](https://github.com/WebKit/WebKit/tree/main/Tools/Scripts) is integrated into your `PATH`, the [git-webkit](https://github.com/WebKit/WebKit/tree/main/Tools/Scripts/git-webkit) script, which provides various programs for interaction with the WebKit repository, can be invoked as `git webkit`.

 ### `git-webkit setup`